 Flamboyant leaders dominate the black community.
 A firing?
 Nothing pumps adrenaline and testosterone like a firing.
 Her mother said, “Don’t worry.
 When this makes the news, WBX will be done for.
 They’ll never make it stand.”

 “How are they going to do that, Mama?”
-Elbows on the table and head in her hands, “How they gonn’ doot dat?
+Elbows on the table and head in her hands, “How they gonn’ doot at?
 Whitey didn’t fire me.
 WBX will stick Sullivan at a press conference.
 We can’t sue him, Mama.
 He’s blacker’n me, blacker’n Johnnie Cochran.
 Honkey liberals salivate over him.
 Honestly, Mama, they drool.”

 Mama groaned.
 “How could they do this to you?”